ChiLiubio/file2meco/README.md

 meco_dataset
 ```

+# Other tools

+This package will be updated continuously......
+Any idea/suggestion will be considered.
+We also appreciate that anyone can join us to make the package better.

 ## References
   - Chi Liu, Yaoming Cui, Xiangzhen Li, Minjie Yao, microeco: an R package for data mining in microbial community ecology, FEMS Microbiology Ecology, Volume 97, Issue 2, February 2021, fiaa255.
   - McMurdie PJ, Holmes S (2013) phyloseq: An R Package for Reproducible Interactive Analysis and Graphics of Microbiome Census Data.
 PLOS ONE 8(4): e61217.